mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 If you want to install Filestash on your own with a more custom build approach, the reference is the [Dockerfile](https://github.com/mickael-kerjean/filestash/blob/master/docker/Dockerfile){:rel="nofollow"}.
 This recipe is just 1 example of a custom compilation that emphasis on speed, efficiency and features at the cost of installation size.
 You could shrink down the required space by 90% by disabling features such as image transcoding (getting rid of libvips and libraw), org-mode export (getting rid of emacs and our latex distribution) and other tools (such as pdftotext, ...)

+Docker Compose will run Filestash as well as the OnlyOffice integration.
+Since the OnlyOffice Image needs at least 4GB RAM (as per https://hub.docker.com/r/onlyoffice/documentserver#recommended-system-requirements), you may want to run Filestash without Docker Compose.
 The easiest way to run Filestash without Docker Compose is to use the following steps:
 <div class="terminal">
-<span class="prompt">~/$ </span>mkdir -p /srv/filestash/{db,config}<br>
+<span class="prompt">~/$ </span>mkdir -p /srv/filestash/config<br>
 <span class="prompt">~/$ </span>touch /srv/filestash/config/config.json<br>
 <span class="prompt">~/$ </span>chmod 0777 /srv/filestash/config/config.json<br>
-<span class="prompt">~/$ </span>docker run -d -p 8443:8443 -v /srv/filestash/config:/app/data/state/config -v /srv/filestash/db:/app/data/state/db -e APPLICATION_URL=example.com machines/filestash
+<span class="prompt">~/$ </span>docker run -d -p 8443:8443 -v /srv/filestash/config/config.json:/app/data/state/config/config.json -e APPLICATION_URL=example.com machines/filestash
 </div>

 ## Optional: Using a reverse proxy